akuihamuotila/niclog/README.md

 # NicLog

 NicLog is a mobile app built with Expo + React Native that helps people log every nicotine use, track spending in EUR, and see habits over time.
-All data stays on-device (SQLite for entries, AsyncStorage for settings) with optional daily reminders.
+All data stays on-device (SQLite for entries, AsyncStorage for settings) with optional daily reminders and a small external “Daily tip” pulled from a public API (with offline fallback).

 ## 🚀 Core Features